Embedding in Recommender Systems: A Survey: AutoML Embedding

 \section{AutoML \& Embedding}

-Auto machine learning (AutoML) is a process that automatically generates optimal machine learning solutions for those tasks that are repetitive and time-consuming.
+Auto machine learning (AutoML) is a process that automatically generates optimal machine learning solutions for repetitive and time-consuming tasks.
 In the embedding learning scenario, it could search for the best size of the embedding layer.
 Concretely, the traditional deep learning approach employs a fixed, uniform embedding size for all features, disregarding the varying importance of each feature in recommendation tasks, which inevitably leads to suboptimal performance. {Additionally, the use of excessively large embedding sizes contributes to inflated storage usage and elevated computational expenses.
 To counter these issues, the AutoML framework introduces the concept of tailoring appropriate embedding sizes for each feature.
 Neural Architecture Search (NAS) plays a pivotal role in addressing this concern within the realm of AutoML.
 NAS's substantial advancements now enable efficient exploration of optimal configurations, including embedding sizes, for recommendation systems within a feasible timeframe.}

-The methods discussed in this section will be classified by the kinds of the search strategy in NAS which contains reinforcement learning \cite{kaelbling1996reinforcement}, gradient-based algorithm \cite{ruder2016gradient}, evolutionary algorithm \cite{qin2008evolutionary}.
+The methods discussed in this section will be classified by the kinds of search strategies in NAS, which include reinforcement learning \cite{kaelbling1996reinforcement}, gradient-based algorithm \cite{ruder2016gradient}, and evolutionary algorithm \cite{qin2008evolutionary}.
 In addition, considering that there are a few papers on the evolutionary algorithm, we introduce this category with other unique methods together.
+These search strategies and their corresponding models are detailed in Table~\ref{tab:automl_embedding_final}.